Tyunge/simulated_engine/README.md

 ## Link the components
 >Link the advanced wire entity markers to each in this order

+:warning: Differential orientation is important.
+Have the differential long ways between the wheels. :warning:
 ### RWD/FWD systems

 `Engine => Transmission => Differential => Wheels`